kscieslinski/CTF/pwn/ctfzone2019/tictactoe/README.md

 $
 ```

-And we immediately got an error.
-Let's investigate it using ltrace (which will display all library calls application performs)
+We immediately got an error.
+Let's investigate it using ltrace (which will display all library calls application invokes)

 ```console
 $ ltrace ./tictactoe